AbrahamYelack/Proxy-Server/README.md

 Error Handling: Provides basic error handling for client and cache-related issues.

-## Usage
-Prerequisites
-Python 3.x
-Running the Proxy Server
-Clone the repository to your local machine:

-Run:
-python proxy_server.py <hostname> <port>
-Replace <hostname> and <port> with the desired hostname and port number for the proxy server.

-The proxy server will start listening for incoming connections.

 ## How the Proxy Server Works

 Client Request Handling: